808-Dev/NFT-Miner/README.md

 1. If some hypebeast wants to complain about being stolen from, I can just blacklist their shit and have the bot delete it from the miners system.
 2. So everyone can get images and receive the same images without hitting bandwidth thresholds.
 3. Because I also dunno what I want to do with all the images yet.
 Maybe a meme I dunno.
+(It was a meme: <a href="">:3</a>)

 <h1>WTF is the logo?!</h1>